virtua-ai/entry-task/ui-developer.md

-# Yottly Frontend Entry Task
+# UI Developer Entry Task

 The goal of the task is to implement a simple single page application.
 This application will present a few basic UI components and their usage examples.